Moe94n/excel-ai-assistant/README.md

 ### Installation Issues
 - If you see an error about "Multiple top-level packages discovered", use `uv sync` instead of `uv pip install -e .`

+### Auto-Save Issues
+- If auto-save doesn't appear to work, verify file permissions
+- Check that you're able to write to the selected file location
+- Look for error messages in the status bar at the bottom of the window
+- Try closing other applications that might have the file open

+### Context Column Tips
+- Choose context columns that provide relevant information for your transformation
+- Don't select too many context columns as this may confuse the AI or slow down processing
+- Order your context selections with the most important columns first

 ### Performance Tips
 - For large files, increase the batch size in preferences
 - If using Ollama, smaller models are faster but may be less accurate
 - Enable multi-threading in Advanced settings for better performance
+- Consider processing smaller ranges if dealing with very large datasets

 ## Contributing